Nowcasting Growth using Google Trends Data: A Bayesian Structural Time Series Model: Introduction

 \section{Introduction}

-The objective of nowcast models is to produce `early' forecasts of the target variable which exploit the real time data publication schedule of the explanatory data set.
-Nowcasting is particularly relevant to central banks and other policy environments who are tasked with conducting forward looking policies on the basis of key economic variables such as GDP or inflation.
-These, however, are published with a lag of up to 7 weeks with respect to their reference period.\footnote{The exact lag in publications of GDP and inflation depends as well on which vintage of data the econometrician wishes to forecast.
-Since early vintages of aggregate quantities such as GDP can display substantial variation between vintages, this is not a trivial issue.} Since even monthly macro data arrive with considerable lag, it is now common to combine, next to traditional macroeconomic data, ever more information from Big Data sources such as internet search terms, satellite data, scanner data, etc. \citep{bok2018macroeconomic} which have the advantage of being available in near real time. \\ As such, a burgeoning literature has studied the utility of using Google search data in the form of Google Trends (GT), which measure the relative search volume of certain search terms entered into the Google search engine, to nowcast economic time-series.
-The majority of these applications study improvements of GT based nowcasts compared to simple autoregressive processes and survey indicators.
-The latter comparison seems natural, as search term volume can be viewed as surveys to supply and demand of products and an expression of views and sentiments \citep{scott2014predicting}.
-In particular, the literature established improvements in predicting the UK housing market \citep{mclaren2011using}, unemployment related data in the UK, Israel and Germany \citep{askitas2009google,suhoy2009query}, US private consumption \citep{vosen2011forecasting} and price expectations \citep{guzman2011internet,d2017predictive}.
-A commonality within these and related studies is that search terms have predictive power especially when they are directly related to demand/supply decisions and signals of preference \citep{niesert2020can}, such as unemployment data where internet search engines provide the dominant funnel through which job seekers find jobs \citep{smith2016google}.
-While links of internet search to aggregate economic behaviour is less clear from a theoretical point of view, a growing amount of studies report that Google Trends are even useful in nowcasting there. \citet{d2017predictive} show that hand-picked search categories related to 'jobs' help predict headline US unemployment, which is confirmed by \citet{choi2012predicting} as well as \citet{niesert2020can} who select Google Trends in a more automatic way through Google Correlate. \citet{niesert2020can} extend this result also to other countries and \citet{koop2019macroeconomic} comprehensively show that Google Trends improve nowcasts of a variety of monthly macro variables, with the caveat that these improvements heavily depend on the time period and the variable under investigation.
-Similar to \citet{choi2012predicting}, \citet{koop2019macroeconomic} find that Google Trends perform particularly well in predicting turning points and large troughs in the data.
-The working hypothesis for this finding is that Google Trends related to the macro variable of interest pick up a form of 'collective wisdom' which needn't signify positive or negative relationship, but capture attention likely related to turning points.
-We investigate whether this holds true for quarterly macroeconomic data, namely GDP growth.
-While \citet{ferrara2019google} show that Google Trends improve nowcasts of quarterly Euro Area growth prior to arrival of more traditional macroeconomic information, no study to the best of our knowledge, has considered using Google Trends to nowcast U.S. GDP growth.
-As a motivating illustration, figure (\ref{fig:GT}) plots U.S. annualised real GDP growth and the end of quarter monthly search term 'real gdp growth'.
+The primary object of nowcasting models is to produce `early' forecasts of target variables associated with long delays in data publication by exploiting the real time data publication schedule of the explanatory data set.
+While prediction is the primary goal here, the selected models can also sometimes provide structural interpretations \textit{ex post}.
+Nowcasting is particularly relevant to central banks and other policymakers who are tasked with conducting forward looking policies on the basis of key economic variables such as GDP or inflation.
+Inflation data are, however, published with a lag of up to 7 weeks with respect to their reference period, and precise estimates of GDP can take years.\footnote{The exact lag in publications of GDP and inflation depends as well on which vintage of data the econometrician wishes to forecast.
+Since early vintages of aggregate quantities such as GDP can display substantial variation between vintages, this is not a trivial issue.} Since even monthly macroeconomic data arrive with considerable lag, it is now common to combine, next to traditional macroeconomic data, ever more information from Big Data sources such as internet search terms, satellite data, scanner data, etc. which have the advantage of being available in near real time \citep{bok2018macroeconomic}.
+The recent Covid-19 pandemic has given further impetus to this trend, as faster indicators have proven especially useful in modelling the unprecedentedly sharp movements in the economy that traditional macroeconometric models fail to capture in a timely manner \citep{antolin2021advances,woloszko2020tracking}.